 Amid this struggle for influence between large powers, what role can the European Union and the Netherlands play, in particular when it comes to promoting democracy, the rule of law, responsible trade and human rights in Latin America?

-We look forward to discussing these pressing issues and more at our upcoming Linking Latin America event at Nieuwspoort The Hague on October 25.
+These issues were the subject of lively discussion and debate at our Linking Latin America event at Nieuwspoort The Hague on October 25.

-In collaboration with CNV Internationaal, PAX, Free Press Unlimited, Both ENDS, Impunity Watch, Support Group Nicaragua and the Centre for Latin American Research and Documentation, we look forward to welcoming a range of speakers from Latin America and Europe.
+In collaboration with CNV Internationaal, PAX, Free Press Unlimited, Both ENDS, Impunity Watch, Support Group Nicaragua and the Centre for Latin American Research and Documentation, we welcomed a range of speakers from Latin America and Europe.